WordPress Updates are No Longer Automatic

 Posted by - September 27, 2017

-1. Window Shake and Shrink If you’ve ever worked within multiple Microsoft® windows, you know that bouncing back and forth between them can be a pain.
+5 Features You Never Knew Existed 1.
+Window Shake and Shrink If you’ve ever worked within multiple Microsoft® windows, you know that bouncing back and forth between them can be a pain.
 To fix this, click on and hold the title bar of a program and give it a little shake with your mouse.
-All other windows will minimize, and the… Read more »
+All… Read more »